 English Language is suitable for a wide variety of students.
 It gives you the opportunity both to precisely analyse language and to use language creatively.
 Perhaps the most frequent comment we hear quite early on from new students is, “It’s nothing like English at GCSE.”
 This is because we study entirely new topics like language and gender, language and identity and child language acquisition.
 Students who enjoy language but are less interested in studying novels, plays and poetry often thrive with this subject.

 How will I learn?

-- you will look at all aspects of how texts are created and then apply what you have learned to your own text production
+- you will look at all aspects of how texts are created and then apply what you have learned to your own writing

 - language is never neutral so debate and argument are frequently a part of our lessons

 - you will be encouraged to challenge theories and carry out your own research

 Under the new guidelines coursework now forms 20% of your final A level grade.
 The coursework is completed in year 2.

 Over all the total exam time is 5 hours, split over various exams which are all set in year 2.